 Teeth Grinding Night Guards & Mouthguards

 Teeth grinding mouthguards may be helpful for some patients to stop teeth grinding at night.
 Teeth grinding night guards are customized, removable oral appliances that fit over your teeth.
-In order to create a custom night guard, Dr. Trinkner will take an impression of your teeth and create a mold.
+To create a custom night guard, Dr. Trinkner will take an impression of your teeth and create a mold.
 This mold will be used to fabricate your oral appliance in a dental lab.
-Night guards are only worn while you sleep, and are a great way of preventing further damage.
+Nightguards are only worn while you sleep, and are a great way of preventing further damage.